Tatianafortech/Funny-jenkins/README.md

 # funny-jenkins
-Dokcerfile is present in Funny_app
+Dockerfile is present in Funny_app